Natural Stone Tile vs. Ceramic: What’s Better for Your Project?

 The flooring of a room sets the tone for the rest of the space.
 It needs to be durable, stylish, and ready to take on the daily wear and tear of the space.
 Two of the most common flooring types are natural stone tile and ceramic tile.
 With similar overall looks available in both options, it can be hard to decide which one makes the best choice for the space.
 Understanding the differences between stone tile vs ceramic, and the pros and cons of each flooring material, will lead you to a decision.

 Natural Stone Floors

-Natural stone floors are queried materials cut into uniform tiles for use on floors, walls, and backsplashes throughout the home.
+Natural stone floors are queried materials cut into uniform tiles.
+You can use them on floors, walls, and backsplashes throughout the home.
 Marble, granite, limestone, travertine, and slate are a few of the most popular natural stone tile options.
 These materials are synonymous with luxury and opulence and can increase the resale value of a home, especially when featured in kitchens and bathrooms

 Because they are completely natural, colors can vary greatly from one piece to the next and these tiles are definitely on the more expensive side of all available flooring options.
-Natural stone can be used both inside and outside the home, making it a material that can easily transition from a living room to a sunroom or even a back patio.
+You can use natural stone both inside and outside the home.
+It can easily transition from a living room to a sunroom or even a back patio.

 Ceramic tile is a man-made clay material that is hardened in a kiln and then finished and glazed to complete the design.
 These durable tiles are suitable for both wet and dry locations, making them a flooring option that can run from the front door straight through the kitchen, laundry room, and even the bathrooms in the home.
 Because it is man-made, ceramic tile is available in more consistent color options.
 It also makes a much more cost-effective choice than natural stone flooring.